 Since June 2018, the responsibility for MOL maintenance and development was handed over to Roxy Mathew Koll of IITM who, with support from his research student Vineet Kumar Singh, gave it a completely new design and added a host of new features to provide more comprehensive and well-organized information about the monsoon.

-David is now director of Exeter Climate Systems at the University of Exeter and Rupa Kumar, following his retirement from WMO in 2019, returned to IITM as the Executive Director of the International CLIVAR Monsoon Project Office.
+David is now director of Exeter Climate Systems at the University of Exeter and Rupa Kumar, following his retirement from WMO in 2019, returned to IITM to serve the International CLIVAR Monsoon Project Office (ICMPO), re-established later to become International Monsoons Project Office (IMPO) to support monsoon research activities of both WCRP and the World Weather Research Programme (WWRP); Rupa Kumar served as Executive Director of ICMPO/IMPO during 2019-21, and currently continues as Honorary Scientist at IMPO.
 Both of them as well as Jayashree continue their active interest in MOL and provide guidance in its further development.